-The Board of Directors is an international group of parents and doctors of individuals with TANGO2 disease.
-They are a highly motivated group of volunteers who want to do what they can to direct and fund research on TANGO2 that will lead to a greater understanding and treatments that will improve the quality of life for individuals with TANGO2.
+The Board of Directors is an international group of parents and doctors of individuals with TANGO2-related deficiency disorder.
+They are a highly motivated group of volunteers who want to do what they can to direct and fund research on TANGO2-related deficiency disorder that will lead to a greater understanding and treatments that will improve the quality of life for individuals with TANGO2-related deficiency disorder.

 Our Scientific Advisory Board

-Our Scientific Advisory Board is an international group of medical professionals and scientists that have an invested interest in understanding TANGO2.
+Our Scientific Advisory Board is an international group of medical professionals and scientists that have an invested interest in understanding TANGO2-related deficiency disorder.
 These volunteers are currently advising the Foundation on what the research priorities should be.
 They are also working towards improving the communication between families, clinicians and scientists to increase awareness and improve patient care.

 What is TANGO2?